nyorain/rvg/docs/intro.md

 # Intro to rvg

-This provides a small intro, or gettings started guide, for using rvg.
+This provides a small intro - or getting started guide - for using rvg.
-Feel free to ask any questions or bring on suggestions.
+Feel free to ask any questions or bring on suggestions (github.com/nyorain/rvg).
+Apart from this as an intro, the best source of documentation are the rvg headers itself.
+If they leave any questions unanswered, please tell us with a github issue.

+## Goal

+The goals of rvg is simple: provide a rather high level vulkan abstraction for drawing 2 dimensional shapes.
+But instead of providing an immediate api, rvg provides an object oriented retained mode api that can make full use of vulkan performance (mainly/especially on host (cpu) side).
+This can be useful e.g. for quick 2d prototypes or a vulkan gui library.
+It can also be useful for small simple things like a quick start into text rendering which is some effort to write from scratch (rvg reuses the font handling from [nuklear](https://github.com/vurtun/nuklar)).

+You can think of it like a more lightweight and (at least on host side) more efficient counterpart to the graphics library of sfml (rvg does *not* and will never include stuff like a window, input or audio abstraction, libraries should be kept modular where possible IMO) for vulkan.
+One difference is that rvg was more inspired by vector graphics oriented libraries and concepts, providing gradients, pulling a svg-like path library as dependency and implementing shape-based antialiasing (so you don't have to use multisampling just to get e.g. a smooth ui).
+Granted, rvg is probably a thinner abstraction in some places.
+You still have to manually manage command buffers, queue submissions and synchronization.

+The library is literately licensed under the Boost license (see the LICENSE file) which does not even require you to include the license when you just ship binaries and otherwise is comparable to MIT.

 ## Building

-rvg is built modular and things that don't strictly belong in this library are splitted into separate projects (most of them are written by me as well so will be maintained while this project is).
+rvg is built modular and functionality that doesn't strictly belong in this library is split into separate projects (most of them are written by me as well so will be maintained while this project is).
 When building with meson, those projects will automatically be downloaded and compiled.